madajaju/edgemere/docs/edgemere/sa/spm/usecases/managesecurityprofiles/index.md

 Test Security Profile if the profile has conflicting policies and if the profile conflicts with other profiles in the system and when it is attached.

 ![Scenario TestSecurityProfile](./TestSecurityProfile.png)
+#### Criteria

+* Given - Three security profiles are created with conflicting policies
+* When - A &#39;test&#39; is performed on one of the security profiles
+* Then - Three security profiles are created with conflicting policies

 #### Steps
 1. [securityprofile create --name secProfileTSP1 --file ./templates/secprofile.yml](#action-securityprofile-create)